 High School Counseling

-High school counselors are in buildings to provide support to students to thrive academically, socially, and emotionally with an added emphasis on college and career readiness.
-Due to students being older at the high school level, there is more impetus for school counselors to empower students to collaborate, consult, and advocate for themselves within the educational setting.
-In addition, many high school counselors are engaged in consultation and collaboration pertaining to many academic concerns such as scheduling, assisting students with disabilities, and helping students plan for their future.
+High school counselors emphasize college and career readiness.
+There is more impetus for school counselors to empower students to collaborate, consult, and advocate for themselves within the educational setting.
+In addition, many high school counselors are engaged in consultation and collaboration about many academic concerns, such as scheduling, assisting students with disabilities, and helping students plan for their future.

 High school level school counselors often provide the following services: